pat676/PI-Universal-Remote/PI/README.md

 TODO:
 - Remove all prints to terminal and implement these as exceptions instead.
 User interaction should only happen in RemoteUI.py
-- Combine with the IRCommands.py in a class
+- Combine with the IRCommands.py in a class an move the loading/saving file functionallity to a seperate script
 ----------------------------------------------------------------------------
 3. RemoteUI.py